flyteorg/flyte/docs/user_guide/concepts/main_concepts/tasks.rst

 ### Alternative Retry Behavior

-Starting with RFC 3902, Flyte offers a simplified retry behavior where both system and user retries count towards a single retry budget defined in the task decorator.
+Starting with  from 1.10.0, Flyte offers a simplified retry behavior where both system and user retries count towards a single retry budget defined in the task decorator.
 To enable this:

 1. Set `configmap.core.propeller.node-config.ignore-retry-cause` to `true` in helm values
 2. Define retries in the task decorator to set the total retry budget